 Types of anesthesia for a Facelift

-Some surgeons prefer a general anesthesia.
+Some surgeons prefer general anesthesia.
 In that case, you'll sleep through the operation.

 The Facelift Surgery

-A facelift usually takes several hours-or somewhat longer if you're having more than one procedure done.
-For extensive procedures, some surgeons may schedule two separate sessions.
+A facelift usually takes several hours, sometimes longer if you're having more than one procedure done.
+For extensive procedures, we may schedule two separate sessions.

 Every surgeon approaches the procedure in his or her own way.
 Some complete one side of the face at a time, and others move back and forth between the sides.
-The exact placement of incisions and the sequence of events depend on your facial structure and your surgeon's technique.
+The exact placement of incisions and the sequence of events depend on your facial structure and the selected technique best suited to you.
 If the neck needs work, a small incision may also be made under the chin.

-In general, the surgeon separates the skin from the fat and muscle below.
+In general, whether the facelift is traditional, mini, deep plane, or SMAS, the surgeon typically separates the skin from the fat and muscle below.
 Fat may be trimmed or suctioned from around the neck and chin to improve the contour.
 The surgeon then tightens the underlying muscle and membrane, pulls the skin back, and removes the excess.
 Stitches secure the layers of tissue and close the incisions; metal clips may be used on the scalp.

-Following surgery, a small, thin tube may be temporarily placed under the skin behind your ear to drain any blood that might collect there.
-The surgeon may also wrap your head loosely in bandages to minimize bruising and swelling.
+Following surgery, a small, thin tube may be temporarily placed under the skin behind your ear to drain any blood that might otherwise collect there.
+Your head may also be wrapped loosely in bandages to minimize bruising and swelling.

 After your Facelift Surgery

 There isn't usually significant discomfort after surgery; if there is, it can be lessened with the pain medication prescribed by your surgeon.
-(Severe or persistent pain or a sudden swelling of your face should be reported to your surgeon immediately.)
-Some numbness of the skin is quite normal; it will disappear in a few weeks or months.
+(Severe or persistent pain or a sudden swelling of your face should be reported to Dr. Antell immediately.)
+Some numbness of the skin is quite normal; it will disappear usually in a few weeks.

-Your doctor may tell you to keep your head elevated and as still as possible for a couple of days after surgery, to keep the swelling down.
-If you've had a drainage tube inserted, it will be removed one or two days after surgery.
-Bandages, when used, are usually removed after one to five days.
-Don't be surprised at the pale, bruised, and puffy face you see - it is part of the healing process.
-Most of your stitches will be removed after about one week.
+Dr. Antell will have you keep your head elevated and as stationary as possible for a couple of days after surgery, to keep the swelling down.
+If you've had a drainage tube inserted, it will be removed 1 -2 days after surgery.
+Bandages, when used, are usually removed after 1 - 5 days.
+Don't be surprised at the pale, bruised, and puffy face you see—it is part of the healing process.
+Most of your stitches will be removed after about 1 week.
 Your scalp may take longer to heal, and the stitches or metal clips in your hairline could be left in a few days longer.

 Before & After